9 Day Nullarbor and Eyre Peninsula Tour

 Port Lincoln to Perth

-**Due to the Spencer Gulf Ferry service being unavailable for 2016, we opted to start your tour in Port Lincoln, saving us a whole day of driving from Adelaide on the 1st day !
+**The Spencer Gulf Ferry service is often not available, so we opted to start your tour in Port Lincoln, saving us a whole day of driving from Adelaide on the 1st day !
 Flights from Adelaide to Port Lincoln are operated by Qantas and Rex Air and depart daily, multiple times a day, from 7am- 7.45pm, for approximately $150 pp. Pre- tour activities in Port Lincoln include Great White Shark cage diving or swimming with the seals **

 You will be collected from Port Lincoln Airport at 8am (meeting the 7am Rex Air departure from Adelaide) or your Port Lincoln Hotel, at 8.30am this morning for your 9 day tour through the Eyre Peninsula and along the Nullarbor to Perth.